-In December 2000, the Commodity Futures Modernization Act of 20004 (the "CFMA") was signed into law.
+In December 2000, the Commodity Futures Modernization Act of 20009 (the "CFMA") was signed into law.
 The CFMA, among other things, repealed the Shad-Johnson Accord, and now permits, for the first time, the trading of futures on narrow-based indices and single stocks (collectively referred to as "security futures contracts" or "SFCs").
 SFCs are hybrid products in that they have characteristics traditionally associated with both securities and futures.
 Accordingly, the CFMA requires that these products be treated as both "securities" and "futures," and thus they are subject to regulation by the SEC and the CFTC.
-The enactment of the CFMA surfaced a number of regulatory issues, including determining appropriate margin treatment for SFCs.
+The enactment of the CFMA surfaced a number of regulatory issues, including determining the appropriate margin treatment for

-The CFTC and SEC have adopted customer margin requirements for SFCs ("SEC/CFTC Margin Regulations")5 pursuant to authority delegated to them by the Federal Reserve Board ("FRB") under Section 7(c)(2)(B) of the Act.6 As noted in the adopting release,7 new subsection (2) to Section 7(c) provides that the customer margin requirements for SFCs must satisfy four requirements: (1) they must preserve the financial integrity of markets trading security futures contracts; (2) they must prevent systemic risk; (3) they must (a) be consistent with the margin requirements for comparable options traded on an exchange registered pursuant to Section 6(a) of the Act,8 and (b) provide for initial and maintenance margin that are not lower than the lowest level of margin, exclusive of premium, required for comparable exchange traded options; and (4)
+The CFTC and SEC have adopted customer margin requirements for SFCs ("SEC/CFTC Margin Regulations") 10 pursuant to authority delegated to them by the Federal Reserve Board ("FRB") under Section 7(c)(2)(B) of the Act.
+11 As noted in the adopting release,12 Section 7(c)(2) of the Act provides that the customer margin requirements for SFCs must satisfy four requirements: (1) They must preserve the financial integrity of markets trading security futures contracts; (2) they must prevent systemic risk; (3) they must (a) be consistent with the margin requirements for comparable options traded on an exchange registered pursuant to Section 6(a) of the Act,13 and (b) provide for initial and maintenance margin that are not lower than the lowest level of margin, exclusive of premium, required for comparable exchange traded options; and (4) they must be and remain consistent with the margin requirements established by the FRB under Regulation T.14 These margin regulations became effective on September 13, 2002.
+The amendments discussed below are being proposed to conform NASD margin rules to these